Enhancing SIP pinhole security

 In the example, a client (SIP Phone A) sends a REGISTER request to the SIP server with the following information:

 y are ports chosen by Phone A.

-As soon as the server sends the 200 OK reply it can forward INVITE requests from other SIP phones to SIP Phone A. If the SIP proxy server uses the information in the REGISTER message received from SIP Phone A the INVITE messages sent to Phone A f will only get through the FortiGate if an policy has been added to allow the server to send traffic from the private network to the Internet.
+As soon as the server sends the 200 OK reply it can forward INVITE requests from other SIP phones to SIP Phone A. If the SIP proxy server uses the information in the REGISTER message received from SIP Phone A the INVITE messages sent to Phone A will only get through the FortiGate if a policy has been added to allow the server to send traffic from the private network to the Internet.
 Or the SIP ALG must open a pinhole to allow traffic from the server to the Internet.
-In most cases the FortiGate is protecting the SIP server so there is no reason not to add a security policy to all the SIP server to send outbound traffic to the Internet.
+In most cases the FortiGate is protecting the SIP server so there is no reason not to add a security policy to allow the SIP server to send outbound traffic to the Internet.

 In a typical SOHO scenario, shown below, SIP Phone A is being protected from the Internet by a FortiGate.
 In most cases the FortiGate would not allow incoming traffic from the Internet to reach the private network.
 So the only way that an INVITE request from the SIP server can reach SIP Phone A is if the SIP ALG creates an incoming pinhole.
 All pinholes have three attributes:

 SOHO configuration, FortiGate protecting a network with SIP phones